ibeneliz/Nagra-Reads/README.md

 ## Objective

 Implement a RESTful API for a fictional online bookstore using a database of your choice.
-The API should provide functionality for user signup, login, book management, and search.
+The API should provide functionality for nagraUser signup, login, book management, and search.

 ## Requirements

 ### 1. User Management
-- **Signup:** Implement an endpoint for user registration.
+- **Signup:** Implement an endpoint for nagraUser registration.
 Users should provide their name, email, and password.
 Ensure that the email is unique.
-- **Login:** Implement an endpoint for user login.
+- **Login:** Implement an endpoint for nagraUser login.
 Use JWT (JSON Web Tokens) for authentication.
 The login should return a token that must be used to access protected endpoints.

 ### 2. Book Management
 - **GET API Operations:** Implement endpoints to get all books.
 Each book should have a title, author, description, publication date, and genre.
-- **Rate Limiting:** Implement rate limiting to restrict the number of requests a user can make to the book management endpoints.
+- **Rate Limiting:** Implement rate limiting to restrict the number of requests a nagraUser can make to the book management endpoints.
 For example, allow only 60 requests per minute.

 ### 3. Request Throttling
 - Implement request throttling to handle high traffic.
 Ensure that the system can gracefully handle an influx of requests without crashing.
 Provide a meaningful error message when the rate limit is exceeded.

 ### 4. Unit and Integration Tests
-- Write unit tests for the user signup, login, and book management functionalities.
+- Write unit tests for the nagraUser signup, login, and book management functionalities.

 ## Bonus Marks if following features are implemented (Not mandatory)